 For example, if you want to display the number of units sold and the income made from those sales on one chart you might find that the two data series (units sold and income) end up looking something like this on your Excel chart:

-The problem here is that units sold is in tens whereas the income is in multiples of thousands.
-As a result of this mismatch in data the Excel chart fails to fit the data on and makes the number of units sold impossible to read, the line just looks flat at the bottom of the chart if you can see it!
+The flaw with this chart is that units sold are in multiples of ten whereas the income is in multiples of thousands.
+As a result of this mismatch in data the Excel chart fails to fit the data correctly and it makes the number of units sold impossible to read, the line just looks flat at the bottom of the chart if you can see it!

 The solution is to create a second Y axis (Y is the vertical axis for any newcomers reading).
 By creating two Y axis on the Excel chart you will be able to have two different scales on the same chart therefore making it easier for any end-users, and yourself, to interpret the data correctly and see trends or correlations.